 - Before we jump up to the method, I’m assuming that you’ve enabled a Samsung Account on your Galaxy S7 Edge.
 The Samsung Account setup is one of the very first things that comes up when you turn on your phone for the very first time so there’s a great chance that you’ve probably enabled it.
 The only thing you need now is to remember your Samsung Account credentials.

 - Another thing that we are assuming here is that your phone’s sync with cloud networks was turned on and your internet also had an enabled WiFi or cellular data connection.

-- Now open Find My Mobile by Samsung and login using your Samsung Account credentials.
-Just in case you’ve forgot what your email or password was, you can use the Find email address/password option to track it down.
+- Now open Find My Mobile by Samsung and log in using your Samsung Account credentials.
+Just in case you’ve forgotten what your email or password was, you can use the Find email address/password option to track it down.

 - After successfully signing in, you will find all the actions that you can perform on your Galaxy S7 Edge remotely.
 Locate the option “Remotely Unlock my Phone or Unlock Screen Remotely”.

 - Click on the Remotely Unlock option now.